 History of passport

-If we are talking about the history of passport we must mention who invented the first passport.
+If we are talking about the history of passport, we must mention who invented the first passport.
 King Henry V of England is credited with having invented the passport we use today.
-The earliest reference to these documents is found in a 1414 Act of Parliament.
+The earliest reference to these documents is found in the 1414 Act of Parliament.
 In 1540, granting travel documents in England became the role of the Privy Council of England, and the passport term was used around this time.
-A passport issued on June 16, 1641, and signed by Charles I still exists.
+A passport issued on June 16, 1641, and signed by Charles I, still exists.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
 The records of every English passport issued since then are available.
 They were available to foreigners and were written in French until 1858.

 The rapid expansion of rail infrastructure and wealth in Europe, beginning in the mid-nineteenth century, led to significant increases in international travel and a steady decline of the passport system during the nearly thirty years before World War I. Significant increases in the number of people that crossed the border have made enforcement of passport laws difficult.
 In the later part of the nineteenth century and up to World War I, passports were not required for travel within Europe, and crossing a border was a relatively straightforward procedure.
 Consequently, comparatively few people held passports.

 When were passports first required?
-Generally, no international passports were required until World War I. During World War I (1914-1918), European governments introduced border passport requirements for security reasons, and to control the emigration of people with useful skills.
+Generally, no international passports were required until World War I. During World War I (1914-1918), European governments introduced border passport requirements for security reasons and to control the emigration of people with useful skills.
 In general, it was necessary to put in place a control system, as the number of immigrants had increased dramatically due to the war.
 These controls remained in place after the war.
-Though these new rules and changes were controversial, procedure, it has become a standard.
+Though these new rules and changes were controversial, the procedure has become a standard.
 British tourists of the 1920s complained, especially about attached photographs and physical descriptions.
-These passports included details such as “face shape,” “skin color,” and “facial features,” along with the photograph and the signature.
+These passports included details such as “face shape,” “skin colour,” and “facial features,” along with the photograph and the signature.
 Characteristics of these details were as follows: “The forehead: Wide; Nose: Big; Eyes: Small,” etc. Indeed, people considered it degrading and humiliating.

 The history of the passport is really interesting!
 Having said all this, I would like to talk about the achievements we have today and see the difference.
-The world is now introducing other types of passports with biometric data such as microchips and photos, fingerprints, etc. due to the latest technology.
+The world is now introducing other types of passports with biometric data such as microchips and photos, fingerprints, etc., due to the latest technology.
 Malaysia was the first country to introduce this technology.
 Later Australia, New Zealand, Japan, Sweden, the United Kingdom, the United States, Germany, the Republic of Ireland have applied this new system, and recently Poland joined them too.
 This process, which is not strange to us as we witness it, clearly shows how significant progress has been made in technology when compared with the history we talked about a while ago.
-Who knows, though it seems impossible for us now, maybe in the future, information about us will be obtained just by the fingerprint and scanning our faces without need for a passport, and we will no longer have to suffer.
+Who knows, though it seems impossible for us now, maybe in the future, information about us will be obtained just by the fingerprint and scanning our faces without the need for a passport, and we will no longer have to suffer.
 Do not say, “Never!”
 Remember that if people who lived two or three centuries ago were told the point where we came, they would also say: “Never!”
 So, everything is possible, and we can’t predict the future!